ooi-data/data-vent/README.md

 jdupreyuwedu/ooi-rca-prefect2
 The data harvest is scheduled to run once daily at 6am PST.
 It has been scheduled using the prefect2 GUI.

+## Known Issues
+Refreshing streams is not working as intended.
+Setting `refresh=True` and `force_harvest=True` will only refresh the entire time series if all status files related to that stream are deleted first in `flow-process-bucket`.

 # Development Environment
 With data-vent as cwd: